DataWookie/exegetic-new-site/content/internal/procedure-project-management.md

 documents: ['Procedure']
 ---

-This procedure refers to how we project manage clients and projects associated with clients.
+This procedure refers to how we project manage our work for clients, specifically how we work internally as a team to collaborate and achieve the desired outcomes.
 Refer to <a href="https://www.exegetic.biz/internal/procedure-clients/">Procedure - Clients</a> for onboarding and setting up a new client.

 ## Internal structure